Krishna1594/Krishna1594/README.md

 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I can hold my breath up to 1 minute 43 seconds.
 - 🎮 I am a PC gamer.

+This is where I keep my code and projects.
+Feel free to look around and contact me if you have questions.

 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="100%">